Vault RNA: Research methods

 While the function of vault RNAs is still relatively unknown, due to their unique structure these molecules have become useful in developing new research methods.
 One example of this is seen in the fact that vtRNAs are used to benchmark the performance of the research query tool fragrep2.

 Query tools are used to find regions of similar biological sequences amongst species.
 However, one problem that these tools (e.g. most famously, BLAST) have is that they struggle to identify sequences that contain insertions and deletions.
 These highly variable structural changes cause the tool to be fooled and have errors in their results.

 Fragrep2 seeks to solve this problem by using a pattern-based algorithm that can match or almost match exact sequences of motifs within the desired molecule.
 In order to help build fragrep2, the scientists needed a test molecule and found vault RNAs to be perfect.
 The reason being that vault RNAs generally have two very well conserved sequences, surrounded by regions of high variability.

 This tool is significant not only because it has helped advance the research of vault RNA, but also because of its other applications within the RNA field.
-Vault RNAs are not the only kind of RNA with this type of semi-conserved/highly variable structure, other notable RNAs include RNAse P, RNAse MRP, and 7SK RNA.
+Vault RNAs are not the only kind of RNA with this type of semi-conserved/highly variable structure, other notable RNAs include RNAse P, RNAse MRP, telomerase RNA, and 7SK RNA.